-Please contact DRVT at 1-800-834-7890 to request any of the following documents in an alternative format.
+You can reach out to DRVT at 1-800-834-7890 to request the following documents in an alternative format.

 Your Rights in the Community as a Vermonter Diagnosed as Having a Mental Illness